 - Don’t postpone follow-up visits and blood tests

 - In case you need treatment for any other condition or wish to take any physical activity, always inform your doctor and the concerned person that you’ve undergone a liver transplant.

 - Check with a dietician on what you can eat and whatnot.
 Stick to it.

 - A strict NO to alcohol and smoking

-Most people get back to leading a normal healthy life after liver transplant and feel better than they ever did before.
-With good medical assistance, family support and a positive attitude, we are sure you will too!
+Most people get back to leading a normal healthy life after a liver transplant and feel better than they ever did before.
+With good medical assistance, family support, and a positive attitude, we are sure you will too!